DAAS Device as a Service: Equipment Leasing for Small Businesses

 • Develop a financial model to test the thresholds for operating expense vs finance lease for the new ASC842 lease guidelines.

-• Review and ensure that you fully understand what the financial obligations are at any point in the contract for an early termination.
+• Review and ensure you fully understand the financial obligations for an early termination at any point in the contract.

-• Understand the difference between interim payments, progress payments and base term commencements to understand the total cost of the contracts.
+• It is important to understand the difference between interim payments, progress payments, and base-term commencements to understand the total cost of the contracts.

 • Understand the relevance of the stipulated loss value (Stip Value) or Termination Value (TV) tables and how these values impact the total cost of the contract in the event of early termination.

-• Review the end of contract options to ensure you have complete flexibility to go month to month and return any or all of the assets at end of contract without any obligations for first right of refusal or renewal options with the existing DaaS provider.
+• Review the end-of-contract options to ensure you have complete flexibility to go month to month and return any or all of the assets at the end of the contract without any obligations for first right of refusal or renewal options with the existing DaaS provider.

-• In the event your business decides to change technologies, brands, or VAR’s, it’s imperative to have a detailed understanding of the equipment return rider provisions and what the equipment repair or replacement charges would be.
+• If your business decides to change technologies, brands, or VARs, it’s imperative to have a detailed understanding of the equipment return rider provisions and the equipment repair or replacement charges.

-• Make certain to receive a complete estimate for any and all UCC search and UCC filing and documentation fees.
+• Ensure to receive a complete estimate for any UCC search and UCC filing and documentation fees.

-• Review the financial analysis with your auditor to get their opinion if the contract qualifies as an operating expense or a finance agreement that will be viewed as additional debt.
+• Review the financial analysis with your auditor to determine if the contract qualifies as an operating expense or a finance agreement that will be considered additional debt.

-• Consider and measure the total cost of an operating lease vs the financial obligations for the DaaS contract to ensure you have all of the flexibility you need AND the lowest possible total cost of contract.
+• Consider and measure the total cost of an operating lease vs. the financial obligations for the DaaS contract to ensure you have all the flexibility you need AND the lowest possible total cost of the contract.
 You might be surprised at the comparative analysis of the cash flows.

 Conclusion